SpektraSystems/CIE-Azure-Migration/Hands-on lab/HOL step-by-step - CIE - Azure Migration.md

-### Task 2: Run on-prem AdventureWorks2008R2 SQL Db Assessment
+### Task 3: Run on-prem AdventureWorks2008R2 SQL DB Assessment

 1. Go to https://portal.azure.com and login.
 1. Click on the **azure-migration-62244** Resource Group and click on the sqlvm and login to the sqlvm with Public IP or SQL VM DNS name using RDP .
 You can also find sqlvm admin username, password and sqlvm dns name on lab details page.